 With the increase in Technology talent cost, we can’t help but question ourselves – Is salary the only differentiator in today’s market?
 Besides the dollars, are there any other ways to attract such talent in today’s market?
 How can companies better position themselves to be more competitive in this talent crunch?
 Should we lower our expectations or risk not hiring at all?

 How is your company dealing with the increasing Technology talent cost?
 Let us know!
-If you’re curious to find out more about how the market is performing or if you need any support with your hiring, don’t hesitate to contact me at email@example.com.Posted 7 days ago
+If you’re curious to find out more about how the market is performing or if you need any support with your hiring, don’t hesitate to contact me at firstname.lastname@example.org.Posted over 1 year ago